SoftUni-Internal/interactive-content/EN/06-Forms/02-Handling-Forms.md

 js-angular-forms-33-Two-way-Data-Binding

-Instantly react to any changes using two-way data binding.
+You can instantly react to any changes using two-way data binding.

 Use two-way binding syntax - a combination of square brackets and parentheses `[()]`.